barryvdh/laravel-async-queue/readme.md

 # Laravel Async Queue Driver

+## Available as `background` in Laravel [v12.37](https://github.com/laravel/framework/releases/tag/v12.37.0)
+Update you config to use driver 'background' and you don't need this package anymore.

 ## Push a function/closure to the background.

 Just like the 'sync' or 'deferred' connection, this is not a real queue.
 It is always fired immediately.